doitroot/ceph0/doc/cephfs/index.rst

 contributions to file system research.
 It is the oldest storage interface in Ceph and was once the primary use-case for RADOS.
-Now it is joined by two other storage interfaces to form a modern unified storage system: RBD (Ceph Block Devices) and RGW (Ceph Object Storage Gateway).
+Now it is joined by two other storage interfaces to form a modern unified storage system: RBD (Ceph Block Devices) and RGW (Ceph Object Storage Gateway).euaoe

 .. note:: If you are evaluating CephFS for the first time, please review
           the best practices for deployment: :doc:`/cephfs/best-practices`